doga/geminispace-jsdoc-server/README.md

 ## Live servers

-These Gemini capsules are running on doc-server:
+These Geminispace capsules are running on `geminispace-jsdoc-server`:

 - __Qworum JSDoc server__: [gemini://qworum-jdoc.ddns.net/](gemini://qworum-jdoc.ddns.net/)

-To add your doc-server capsule here, simply send a pull request.
+To add your capsule here, simply send a pull request.

 ∎